nestybox/sysbox-ee/docs/user-guide/dind.md

 runtime are not by default persistent: they get destroyed when the system container is removed (e.g., via `docker rm`).

-But it's easy to make these runtime inner container images persistent too.
+But it's easy to make these runtime inner container images (and even inner containers) persistent too.

 You do this by simply mounting a host directory into the system container's `/var/lib/docker` directory (i.e., where the inner Docker stores its container